andrewsunglaekim/git_workshop/readme.md

 - Navigate to [Github](https://github.com/).
 - Log in to your personal account.
 - Click on the plus sign in the top right, then click 'New Repository'
 - Fill in Repository name with `github_workshop` or whatever your folder name is.
-It literally can be whatever you want, but for consistency it should be the same as your working directory.
+It literally can be whatever you want, but for consistency it should be the same as your local repositories working directory.
 - Click 'Create repository'

 At this point we have created a brand new empty git repository on Github.
-We want to connect our local repository to this online.
+We want to connect our local repository(our machine) to the remote repository(github).

 In the middle of this screen you should see an option to do something like this only it will have your username and a different repository name: